nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 #### 11.1.7 Archive Encryption and Grouping

 The archive files can be encrypted (`archive-encryption-enabled = true`) using GnuPG (OpenPGP compatible, RFC 4880).
+The encryption is enabled/disabled on a security server level - it's not possible to enable/disable it for specific subsystems only.
 Please see e.g. [RFC 4880](https://www.ietf.org/rfc/rfc4880.txt) and [GnuPG](https://gnupg.org/) for more infomation about OpenPGP and GnuPG.

 By default, the produced archive files contain messages from all the security server's members, but it's possible to group the archives by member or by subsystem if needed.
 The grouping is controlled by the setting `archive-grouping`.